dib-lab/2020-paper-sourmash-gather/manuscript.md

 We next ask: what is the smallest collection of genomes in a database that should be used as a reference for k-mer based analysis of a metagenome?
-This question can be framed formally as follows: for a given metagenome $M$ and a reference database $D$, what is the minimal collection of genomes in $D$ which contain all of the k-mers in the intersection of $D$ and $M$?
+This question can be framed formally as follows: for a given metagenome $M$ and a reference database $D$, what is the minimum collection of genomes in $D$ which contain all of the k-mers in the intersection of $D$ and $M$?
 That is, we wish to find the smallest set
 $\{ G_n \}$ of genomes in $D$ such that $$k(M) \cap k(D) = \bigcup_n
 \{ k(M) \cap k(G_n) \} $$

-This is the *minimal set covering* problem, for which there is a polynomial-time approximation (cite).
+This is the *minimum set covering* problem, for which there is a polynomial-time approximation (cite).
 (Provide algorithm here.)

 For very large reference databases such as GenBank (which contains over 700,000